carloscasaleiro/itBooksCollection/README.md

     Spring Data REST: With Spring Data REST, the application exposes JPA repositories as RESTful web services.
 This allows for seamless data access and presents a REST API for managing book-related operations.

+    Spring Security Configuration: The project integrates Spring Security to manage authentication and authorization.

     Thymeleaf: Thymeleaf, a modern server-side Java template engine, is utilized for creating dynamic and interactive web pages.
 It enhances the user interface, rendering dynamic content and enabling a smooth user experience.

     H2/MySQL Database: You have the flexibility to choose between the H2 in-memory database for development and testing or MySQL for a production environment.
 These databases store and manage book data effectively.